#WEUNITUS

 classRoomMode

-Although not mandatory, class participation is highly recommended.
+Although not mandatory, attendance at lectures is strongly recommended.

 bibliography